timm/ezr/docs/Numsym.md

 $$\sqrt{\sum_i (x_i - \mu)^2/(n-1)}$$

-But why do it it two passes when you can do it in one.
+But why do it it two passes when you can do it in one?
 Welford's algorithm allows of the incremetanl updating of `sd`:

 ```lua